M4n0zz/M4n0zz/README.md

 ## Hi there 👋

 I'm Manos!
-My passion is about vintage game programming, especially working with Z80 Assembly, the language behind Game Boy consoles.
+My passion is about vintage game programming, especially Z80 Assembly, the language behind Game Boy consoles.
 Right now, I'm focused on creating custom scripts for Pokémon Generation 1 games.
 Excited to see how far I can take it! 🚀

 ## Support My Work 💖